-X1.6 Efficiency in the implementation of government policies is vital to achieving optimal results and minimizing waste.
+X1.2 I hope that the government will provide easy and transparent access to all documents and information related to current policies.
+Enforced.
+0.863 X1.3 As far as I know, the government has made adequate efforts to include the public in the decision-making process related to public policy.
+0.862 X1.4 I feel that the government has provided enough opportunities for the public to participate in the policy-making through various forums and public consultations.
+0.767 X1.5 The implementation of government policies must be closely monitored to ensure efficiency in the use of Resources.
+0.857 X1.6 Efficiency in the implementation of government policies is key to achieving optimal results and minimizing waste.
 0.804 X1.7 The implementation of government policies has resulted in an increase in welfare and social stability for community.
 0.840 X1.8 Justice and equality must be the main foothold in government policymaking to ensure that every individual has the same opportunity to develop and achieve progress.
 0.811 X1.9 Government policies must pay attention to the needs and interests of all levels of society, including the vulnerable and marginalized, to achieve the equality and social justice.
-0.911 X1.10 The government needs to have policies that can adapt to economic dynamics and social that is constantly changing.
+0.911 X1.10 It is important for the government to have policies that are able to adapt to economic dynamics and social that is constantly changing.
 0.820 X1.11 Flexibility and adaptability in government policies allow for effective responses to emerging challenges and crises.
 0.766

-Based on Table, it is known that the X1 variable (Government Policy), after a convergent validity test using SmartPls 3.0 software, all indicator items have a loading factor in the range of 0.766-0.911 above 0.70 or > 0.70.
-Thus, referring to the opinions of Chin (1998), Chin (2010), and Hair et al. (2013), 11 indicators in the X1 variable (Government Policy) meet convergent validity.
-Furthermore, based on Table 4.11, it is known that variable X1 (Government Policy) has a value of Cronbach's alpha (a), 0.955 > 0.70, and composite reliability (CR) of 0.961 > 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair et al., 2013).
-Table 4.11 also shows that the variable X1 (Government Policy) has an average variance extracted (AVE) of 0.692 > 0.5 so that it meets convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
+Based on Table, it is known that the X1 variable (Government Policy) after a convergen validity test using SmartPls 3.0 software, all indicator items have a loading factor in the range of 0.766-0.911 above 0.70 or > 0.70.
+Thus, referring to the opinions of Chin (1998), Chin (2010) and Hair, et al. (2013) 11 indicators in the X1 variable (Government Policy) meet convergent validity.
+Furthermore, based on Table 4.11, it is known that variable X1 (Government Policy) has a value of Cronbach's alpha (a), 0.955 > 0.70, and composite reliability (CR) of 0.961 > 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair, et al., 2013).
+Table 4.11 also shows that the variable X1 (Government Policy) has an average variance extracted (AVE) of 0.692 > 0.5 so that it meets convergent validity (Chin, 1998; Chin, 2010; Hair, et al., 2013).
 Based on Table 4.11 and the previous descriptions, it can be concluded that the X1 variable (Government Policy) meets convergent validity, discriminant validity, and composite reliability.

-The table shows the convergent validity, discriminant validity, and composite reliability variable X2 (Leadership) values.
+Table shows the values of convergent validity, discriminant validity, and composite reliability variable X2 (Leadership).